waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 ```

-You should be able to run RSpec on the base directory (i.e. the folder that holds the 'spec/' directory).
+You should be able to run 'rspec' command in the base directory (i.e. the folder that holds the 'spec/' directory).
 However if you are really keen on getting a job we recommend setting up your environment so that RuboCop will check for style violations before running any tests.
 RSpec is a Ruby library or 'gem'.
 In order to use RSpec we need to run 'gem install rspec'.
 If we install two other gems, 'rake' a task management tool and 'rubocop' a style checker, we can add the following 'Rakefile' to the base of our project.

 ```ruby
 require 'rubocop/rake_task'